Geoffrey Cannon

-Geoffrey Cannon (born 1940) is an English author, journalist and former magazine editor, and scholar.
+Geoffrey Cannon (born 12 April 1940) is an English author, journalist and former magazine editor, and scholar.
 From 1968 to 1972, he was the music critic for The Guardian, a role that made him the first dedicated rock critic at a British daily newspaper.
 Having worked as the arts editor for New Society magazine, he became editor of the BBC publication Radio Times from 1969 to 1979.
-During that time, he also wrote on music and pop culture for The Listener, the Los Angeles Times, the Chicago Sun-Times, Creem, Rock et Folk, Melody Maker and Time Out.
+During that time, he also wrote on music and popular culture for The Listener, the Los Angeles Times, the Chicago Sun-Times, Creem, Rock et Folk, Melody Maker and Time Out.

-Since the early 1980s Cannon has worked in public health, mostly food and nutrition policy.
-He co-authored, with Hetty Einzig, the bestseller Dieting Makes You Fat in 1983, and with Caroline Walker the 1984 bestseller The Food Scandal: What's Wrong with the British Diet and How to Put It Right.
+Since the early 1980s, Cannon has worked in public health, mostly food and nutrition policy.
+He co-authored with Hetty Einzig, the bestseller Dieting Makes You Fat (1983), and with Caroline Walker, the bestseller The Food Scandal: What's Wrong with the British Diet and How to Put It Right (1984).
 Cannon's other books include The Politics of Food.

 He is a former director of science for the World Cancer Research Fund and now lives in Brazil where he is a member of the Centre for Epidemiological Studies in Nutrition and Health (NUPENS), University of São Paulo, Brazil.

 Early years and education

 Cannon won a scholarship to Christ's Hospital public school in Horsham in the county of Sussex.
-He subsequently attended Oxford University, where he was a member of Balliol College.
+He subsequently attended Oxford University as an undergraduate at Balliol College.

 He recalls that hearing Stravinsky's The Rite of Spring played loudly on a family friend's state-of-the-art hi-fi, at the age of fourteen, first enlightened him to the power of music.
 As further key events, he cites playing "Why Do Fools Fall in Love" in a record-shop listening booth in Horsham, and a year later "when a van came down a street in Essen, Germany, playing the demo of 'Heartbreak Hotel'".